himesamanoyume/MiyakoCarryService/Forge.md

 If there are `McsBotPlayers` in the team not currently in combat, command `McsBotPlayer` to escort to the designated location.

-- Team Throw Target Loot
+- Team Drop Target Loot

 If there are `McsBotPlayers` in the team not currently in combat, command `McsBotPlayers` to drop the target loot picked up during the raid.